Anthonydalbert/student_mdtp_data_sql/README.md

 Before doing any work, I built a table in PostgreSQL from .csv data I recieved from the school district.

-Fist I started off by removing unnecessary columns such as student name, class name (everyone is in Algebra 1), and code.
-I also stripped any identifiers of teacher and students by anonymizing student ids and teacher names (not shown for privacy).
+Initially, I started off by removing unnecessary columns such as student name, class name (everyone is in Algebra 1), and code.
+I also stripped any identifiers of teachers and students by anonymizing student ids and teacher names (this step is not shown for privacy).

 ```sql